k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 Fabric uses the Cassandra DB as its default system management database.

-Note that new System DB type, such as Oracle, MySql, etc. can be easly introduced to the product, with a small development effort, based on the Customer's needs.
+Note that new System DB type, such as Oracle, MySql, etc. can be easily introduced to the product, with a small development effort, based on the Customer's needs.

 Fabric creates several keyspaces or schemas (in case of Sqlite or PostgreSQL) for its operation, where each starts with the **k2** prefix.